This guide explains the handling of marginal tax in Netvisor, including examples.

 Recording sales in Netvisor:

-Select the VAT code and VAT %.
-With the control data KOMY and 24% value-added tax, it is recorded in section 301 of the periodic tax return.
+• Select the VAT id and VAT %.
+Use the control data KOMY and 24%, in which case value-added tax is recorded in section 301 of the periodic tax return.
 Tax on domestic sales by tax rates 24%.

-Do not select a VAT code or VAT % for this line.
+• Do not select a VAT id or VAT % for this row.

 Now the sales entries have been made.

-The voucher now separates the total amount of the selling price of used goods.
-Provide a Debit entry for the voucher.
+• The voucher now separates the total amount of the selling price of used goods.

 HANDLING NEGATIVE PROFIT MARGIN